viriciti/dispatch-assignment/README.md

 - The initial setup you find here is written in coffeescript.
 Prefer to write javascript?
 That's completely fine also.

 ### possible extras
+- Make other parameters variable also.
+Tip: start with *progress*.
 - Only dispatch the bus with the highest SOC, instead just any bus.
-- Instead of adding busses manualy in your code, automise the trail and error process of finding the minimal amount of busses needed to perform the round trips.
+- Instead of adding buses manualy in your code, automise the trail and error process of finding the minimal amount of buses needed to perform the round trips.
 - Use the [d3](https://d3js.org/) or [c3](http://c3js.org/) libraries to visualise input and output data.